Border Collie Dogs

 Black and White, Black and Grey, Solid black, Tan and Tri-color

-Border Collie dogs have two variations to their coat.
-One is adorned with hair that is coarse,
+Border Collie dogs have two variations of their coat.

 thick and straight and about three inches in length, while the other is sleek and shorter -